danionescu0/home-automation/README.md

 Yet another home automation project.
 The main concern of the project is keeping price down, it's a DIY project for makers and hackers:) it is based on a raspberry pi (or another linux compatible board) and arduinos.

+Don't judge by python code too harsh, i am noobie in python but i'm willing to learn, the project will suffer refactors periodically and hopefully it will become more pythonian.

 ### How cheap will it be ?  ###

 * The PI, case, SD card and power adapter will be around 70 dollars